The

 you already follow an exercise routine or you are about to embark

-upon a new one; to ensure it’s successful you must include the
+upon a new one to avoid boredom and to maximize benefits you must include the

 four key elements that come under the term ‘exercise’.